gmencz/iconic-devs-exercise-1/README.md

 # Iconic Devs Exercise 1 - Gabriel Mendez

 Full-Stack software application (shopping store).
 The app has a big focus on UX and UI meaning that the entire website is fully accessible and can be navigated with just your keyboard.
-The app also uses SSR for a better experience.
+The appalso uses SSR for a better experience.

+## Live version

+The app is deployed at https://iconic-devs-exercise-1-front.fly.dev

 ## Requirements: